Journal of Unification Studies Vol. 11, 2010 - Pages 1-38; Revised September 2019

 And at the end of eight days, when he was circumcised, he was called Jesus.
 (Luke 2:21)

-Likewise, the Roman Catholic and Buddhist traditions of clerical and monastic celibacy had value for indemnifying the sin of the human Fall, which involved the misuse of sexual love.
-Rev. Moon often affirms the past value of celibacy for the higher religions, stating that God found it preferable to marriages that perpetuate Satan’s lineage on earth.
-But today, when it is declared that God is opening the way to fulfilling the Second Blessing of marriage and family, the era of finding God through celibacy should come to an end.
-Rev. Moon has thus called on Buddhists and Catholics to bring their religious out of celibacy for the sake of the continuing vitality of their religions.
+For example, the Roman Catholic and Buddhist traditions of clerical and monastic celibacy had value for indemnifying the sin of the human Fall, which involved the misuse of sexual love.
+Rev. Sun Myung Moon often affirmed the past value of celibacy for the higher religions, stating that God found it preferable to marriages that perpetuate Satan’s lineage on earth.
+But today, when God is opening the way to fulfilling the Second Blessing of marriage and family free from Satan’s interference, the era of finding God through celibacy should come to an end.
+Rev. Moon thus called on Buddhists and Catholics to bring their religious out of celibacy and embrace the greater holiness of marriage, for the sake of the continuing vitality of their religions.

 This paper asks the same question about circumcision.
 Already Saint Paul recognized the provisional nature of the law of circumcision.
 He taught that it was “added because of our transgressions, till the Offspring should come to whom the promise had been made.”
 (Gal.
 3:19) He termed the law “our custodian until Christ came” (Gal.
 3:24), and boldly stated that in the age of faith its time had ended: “If you receive circumcision, Christ will be of no advantage to you.
 I testify again to every man who receives circumcision... you are severed from Christ, you who would be justified by the law; you have fallen away from grace.”
 (Gal.
-5:2-4) He understood that the salvation offered by the crucified Jesus had brought an end to the era of circumcision.
+5:2-4) He understood that the salvation offered by the crucified Jesus had brought an end to the era of circumcision for anyone who receives him with faith.

 While this rationale for circumcision may have been valid in the past, it does not apply to Blessed Children, who are born into God’s lineage.
 Rev. Kwak writes in The Tradition, “There is no spiritual reason for circumcision.”
 Circumcision, which like celibacy once had value in coping with the results of the Fall, can today be discarded as a relic of old fallen history.